pevans/erc/README.md

 * The main command (erc) is located in the `cmd/erc` subdirectory.
 * Machine-related code (for running an architecture) is located in `pkg/mach`.
 * Processor-related code (for emulating processor chips) is located in `pkg/proc`.
 * Code that reads static object data (fonts, system roms, etc.) is in `pkg/obj`.

-## How can I run it?
+## What can I do here?

-At the moment, all you can or would need to do is run `go build ./cmd/erc`.
-This will build the _erc_ executable and you can run the software from there.
+You can:

+- Build the executable `erc` by running `make build`.
+- Run the thing immediately by running `make run DSK=somerom`.
+- Install tools for linting and testing with `make tools`.
+(Note: the tool installation currently makes an obnoxious assumption that you have access to [brew](https://homebrew.sh), and thereby that you use macOS.)
+- Run various tests, including:
+  - `make lint` for linting
+  - `make test` for unit tests
+  - `make coverage` to see test coverage